TrevorSatori/kronos/README.md

 Won't be publishing this to `apt`, `yum`, etc. any time soon.

+### Auto Updates

+In the future, Jolteon will support detecting new versions automatically and offer downloading them.

 ## Features

 - File Browser
 - Search/Filter in File Browser (Ctrl+F)
 - Playing Queue
+- Controls
+  - Play/Pause
+  - Seek 5 seconds forward/backward
   - Media keys Play/Pause support via MPRIS in Linux
 - `.cue` file support
-- gapless playback
+- Gapless playback
-- Persist app state.
-Closing and reopening Jolteon should feel similar to simply hitting pause and play.
-In particular, Jolteon persists the following:
+- Persist app state:
   - The current directory of the browser
   - The queue
   - Current song (coming soon)
-- Controls
-  - Seek 5 seconds forward/backward
-- UI improvements (according to my own personal preference).
-See screenshots.
-- Performance improvements.
-Removed some redundant disk access.
-- Panic handler to restore the terminal if/when the application crashes, rather than leaving it in a rather unusable state.

-I've also extensively refactored the code base:
-- Migrated from Tui to Ratatui
-- Removed a thread that tracked the current playing position.
-  - _This was possible thanks to the migration to Ratatui._
-- Broke down rendering code into smaller pieces.
-- Moved some logic into `app`
-- Reduced the number of mutable references overall
-  - And plan to do so as much as I can.
-I want everything to have the least possible access.
+- Safe handling of application crashes, restoring the terminal to its normal state.

 ### Upcoming